Michael Flynn’s coup comments show how QAnon is evolving in the Biden era

-While speaking at a Dallas conference aimed toward QAnon adherents on Sunday, former Trump national security adviser Michael Flynn appeared to endorse the idea of a military coup reinstating Donald Trump as president.
-A member of the audience asked why a Myanmar-style coup couldn’t occur in the United States, and Flynn said there was “no reason” something similar couldn’t happen.
+While speaking at a Dallas conference aimed at QAnon adherents on Sunday, former Trump national security adviser Michael Flynn appeared to endorse the idea of a military coup to reinstate Donald Trump as president.
+A member of the audience asked about the possibility of a Myanmar-style coup in the US, and Flynn said there was “no reason” something similar couldn’t happen in America.
 He added, “I mean, it should happen here.”

-After public backlash, Flynn subsequently declared on the encrypted chat app Telegram that the media had manipulated his words, and that he was actually saying there was “no reason it (a coup) should happen here (in America).”
-Still, experts who have been following QAnon say that Flynn was parroting a talking point about Myanmar that’s been building for months within the conspiracy theory’s online communities.
+After public backlash, Flynn subsequently declared on the encrypted chat app Telegram that the media had manipulated his words, insisting he actually said there was “no reason it (a coup) should happen here (in America).”
+Still, experts who follow QAnon say Flynn was parroting a Myanmar talking point that’s been building for months within the QAnon conspiracy theory’s online communities.

-Flynn’s comments and the following backlash show that messages and conspiracy theories associated with QAnon are still getting some traction, including the false idea that Donald Trump will somehow become president again before the 2024 election.
-Influencers continuing to promote false QAnon ideas related to the election, and that Trump is coming back, seem to be doing well on Telegram, despite being booted from other social media platforms.
+Flynn’s comments and the resulting backlash show that messages and conspiracy theories associated with QAnon are still getting some traction, including the false idea that Trump will somehow become president again before the 2024 election.
+Influencers who continue to promote false QAnon theories related to both the election and Trump’s imminent return to the White House seem to be doing well on Telegram, despite being booted from other social media platforms.

 Trump has been telling a number of people he’s in contact with that he expects he will get reinstated by August (no that isn’t how it works but simply sharing the information). https://t.co/kaXSXKnpF0— Maggie Haberman (@maggieNYT) June 1, 2021

-“They are still 100 percent in support of Biden being removed and Trump returning to office, whether it’s a coup [or] whether it’s some reinstatement which doesn’t exist,” Mike Rothschild, a researcher who has been following the QAnon conspiracy for several years, told Recode.
+“They are still 100 percent in support of Biden being removed and Trump returning to office, whether it’s a coup [or] whether it’s some reinstatement which doesn’t exist,” Mike Rothschild, a researcher who has tracked the QAnon conspiracy for several years and author of the book The Storm is Upon Us: How QAnon Became a Movement, Cult, and Conspiracy Theory of Everything, told Recode.
 “The prophecy of QAnon is now that Trump will be restored to office, and whether that’s through violence or through magic, that’s just what they want to happen.”

-Since the January 6 insurrection, QAnon discussion on social media and traditional media appears to have declined.
+Since the January 6 insurrection, QAnon chatter on traditional and social media alike appears to have declined.
 A recent study from the Atlantic Council’s Digital Forensic Research Lab found that after major platforms including Facebook, Twitter, and YouTube took action against the conspiracy theory, content and language about QAnon has “all but evaporated from the mainstream internet.”

-At the same time, however, QAnon adherents have still found a way to flourish on alternative apps, including Telegram, where some of the conspiracy theory’s influencers have tens of thousands of followers.
-That this latest strain of the QAnon conspiracy theory invoking the coup in Myanmar, was both previously spread on Telegram — and was subsequently walked back by Michael Flynn on Telegram — demonstrates how the platform has taken on a new importance within the fringe movement.
+At the same time, however, QAnon adherents have found a way to flourish on alternative apps such as Telegram, where some QAnon influencers have tens of thousands of followers.
+That this latest strain of the QAnon conspiracy theory invoking the coup in Myanmar was both previously spread on Telegram and subsequently walked back by Michael Flynn on Telegram demonstrates how the platform has taken on a new importance within the fringe movement.

-Discussion of this branch of the conspiracy theory has been taking place as part of a broader trend of QAnon followers moving to Telegram.
-After January 6, extremism researchers noticed the growth of Telegram channels that catered to QAnon audiences.
+Discussion of this branch of the conspiracy theory has occurred as part of a broader trend of QAnon followers moving to Telegram.
+After January 6, extremism researchers noticed the growth of Telegram channels catering to QAnon audiences.
 Even after President Joe Biden’s inauguration, QAnon activity continued in Telegram groups.
-Throughout this year, adherents to the conspiracy theory have used the platform to promote the idea that the Covid-19 vaccines are a tool of population control and are otherwise dangerous, and some QAnon influencers have used the platform to boost explicitly anti-Semitic conspiracy theories.
+Throughout 2021, adherents to the conspiracy theory have used the platform to promote the idea that Covid-19 vaccines are a tool of population control and otherwise dangerous, and some QAnon influencers have used the platform to boost explicitly anti-Semitic conspiracy theories.

 “It’s really all happening on Telegram right now,” Rothschild told Recode.
 “What they’re able to do with Telegram is just sort of blast these messages out on their own private channels and get tens of thousands of views on them right away and get thousands of comments on them.
 But the discussion is really one-way, so it’s really changing the way QAnon promoters interact with their followers.”